SpectoIT/specto-faker/readme.md

     braille_support: true, //does faker support braille speach - tested with NVDA - if set to true, key_events will be automatically turned on -->> example: https://a11y.nicolas-hoffmann.net/autocomplete-list/
     allow_form_reload: false, //do we allow parent form to reload on faker init. this is for plain forms firefox workaround (reset form for proper detection of required fields when ```<select>``` is moved)
     label_id: "", //id of label, to connect to aria controls
-    listbox_label: "Listbox", //default value of listbox label, if label_id is not given
-    filtered_listbox_label: "Filtered listbox", //default value of filtered listbox label, if label_id is not given
+    listbox_label: "Custom label for listbox", //default value of listbox label, if label_id is not given
     is_required: false, //if select is not present, this will be used to know if faker is required. if select is present, this option will be taken from select's required atribute
 }
 ```